luminolous/moescraper/README.md

 # MoeScraper

-Anime picture scraper toolkit (Python).
+Anime picture scraper toolkit.
 Scrape & download images by tags from multiple sources (Danbooru / Safebooru / Zerochan), with rate limiting, retries, progress bar, and metadata export.
 You can use it to collect data for model / adapter (LoRA / LoRA+ / etc.) training.

 ---